exevolution/Start-VDICleanup/README.md

 Start-VDICleanup depends on Get-LastVMUser.psm1 in the Modules folder, so be sure to download that as well.

-Best used with Linked Clone style environments, the script will require some tweaking, depending on your environment, specifically the Inventory Building function.
+Best used with Linked Clone style environments, the script will require some tweaking, depending on your environment, specifically the Inventory Building function and the Paths you would like to cleanup